- Prior to applying for the examination, you should carefully review the rules pertaining

 based on a disability, a separate paper test accommodations application must be

 filed.
 A fillable PDF application is

 available on the Board’s website.
 You should also consult Board Rule 6000.4 and the Test Accommodations Handbook

 which may be downloaded from the Board’s website.
-The application for test accommodations
+The application or re-application for test accommodations

 must be received in the Board’s office by April 30th for a July exam; November 30th

 for a February exam.
 This is NOT a “post-marked”